Global-Survival/GSs/README.txt

 ...in terms of the appropriateness of that method for a biological organism -- according to certain measurement heuristics.

-Eash of these tools is simple to understand and free for all to use, modify, and improve.
+Each of these tools is simple to understand and free for all to use, modify, and improve.

 Appropriateness...